-Recreational fishing has an important socio-economic value across South Australia, including in the NAMP.
-Recreational fishing surveys indicate that about 16 and 18 percent of South Australians (aged 5 and older) went fishing in 2007 and 2013, respectively (Jones 2009, Giri and Hall 2015).
+Recreational fishing has an important socio-economic value across South Australia.
+A recreational fishing survey conducted by PIRSA indicate that 16 and 18 percent of South Australians went fishing in 2007 and 2013, respectively (Jones 2009, Giri and Hall 2015).
 Collectively, they fished for about 1 million days.
 Recreational fishing is conducted in all habitat types except saltmarsh.

-Species targeted by recreational fishers in the NAMP include King George whiting, garfish, snapper, Australian herring, Australian salmon, southern calamary and blue swimmer crab.
-For these species, the statewide recreational catch is between 23 and 58 per cent of the total catch (i.e. recreational and commercial, Giri and Hall 2015).
+Species targeted by recreational fishers include King George whiting, garfish, snapper,

+Australian herring, Australian salmon, southern calamary and blue swimmer crab.
+For these species, the statewide recreational catch is between 19 and 50 per cent of the total catch (i.e. recreational and commercial, Giri and Hall 2015).